 Depending on age, personality type, values, family and financial circumstances, individual reactions may range from mild, moderate to severe.
 The most common reaction to job loss is physical shock accompanied by some of the classic symptoms associated with grief; disbelief, disappointment, anger, denial which may lead to becoming withdrawn, low of self-esteem, not confidence, and a feeling of 'why me?'
 This is particularly true when an individual had no prior warning or sense that they would lose their job.

 Job loss, like any other form of major loss can have many of the emotions akin to those of bereavement.
-So, while well-meaning friends (we may even have said it ourselves) might advise not getting to upset about it, we shouldn't be surprised by the growing body of some academic researcher to suggest that unemployment should be treated as serious psychological crisis.
+So, while well-meaning friends (you may even have said it yourselves) might advise not getting to upset about it, you shouldn't be surprised by the growing body of some academic researcher to suggest that unemployment should be treated as serious psychological crisis.

-Much of the therapy on offer is based on what's called the Kubler-Ross model.
-Dr Elisabeth Kuber-Ross (1969) pioneered methods in the support and counselling of personal trauma, griefs and grieving, associated with death an dying.
-She also dramatically improved the understanding and practices in relation to bereavement and hospice care.
-The Kubler-Ross model is the five stages of grief which (Denial, Anger, Bargaining, Depression, and Acceptance) are transferable to varying degrees and in different ways, to personal change and emotional upset resulting form factors others than deaths or dying.
+Kubler-Ross model was pioneered by Dr Elisabeth Kuber-Ross in 1969.
+She used methods in the support and counselling of personal trauma, griefs and grieving, associated with death an dying.
+Kubler-Ross model has improved the understanding and practices in relation to bereavement and hospice care dramatically.
+The Kubler-Ross model is the five stages of grief which (Denial, Anger, Bargaining, Depression, and Acceptance) are transferable to varying degrees and in different ways, to personal change and emotional upset resulting from factors others than deaths or dying.
 We can often clearly observe similar reaction to those who loss the job or undergoing redundancy.

 However, while one school of thought claims financial pressure remain the trigger of being depressed in redundancy, as so money and what it buys us in principal of being employed -- another body of opinion argues that the so-called 'latent' benefits of employment are more important.
 It is when we are losing the sense of identity, feeling isolated and losing social contact that we have from workplace are more to blame for this.

-This is my experience when I lost my job last year:
+This is my experience when I lost my job end of last year:

-Here some tips to cope when you loss a job or being made redundant.
-The process may take a while but if you approach your situation in the right way with support and a level head, you'll come out the other side.
+Meanwhile, I also read some tips to cope with my isolation and being depressed when I was being made redundant.
+This process may take a while but if you approach your situation in the right way with support and a level head, you'll come out the other side.
 You may even find redundancy is the best thing that's ever happened to you.

 Above all, keep it real when you are out of work.